duck57/BSV/readme.md

 The separator (and preceding hyphen) are optional characters which change the separator between values in a column from the default UNIT SEPARATOR to something easier for human editing.
+Implementations should only consider the first character of `sep`.

 * `t` = tab-separated values
 * `s` = space-delimited values (only valid for integers, floats, and relative
   datetime: all other types fall back to `\x1F`)
+* `u` = unit separator
 * anything else falls back to the unit separator
+* This list may be expanded at a later date, but that is unlikely.

 This is entirely ignored for columns with a String (or default) data hint.